-Trading is carried out below 30 and 50 moving averages, which indicates a further decline in the euro.
+Trading is carried out below the 30 and 50 daily moving averages, which indicates a bear market.

 Note: The period and prices of moving averages are considered by the author on the H1 hourly chart and differs from the general definition of the classic daily moving averages on the daily D1 chart.

 In case of growth, the upper border of the indicator in the area of 1.1571 will act as a resistance.
 In case of a decline, the lower border of the indicator at 1.1440 will act as a support.

 - Moving average (moving average, determines the current trend by smoothing out volatility and noise).
 Period 50.
 It is marked in yellow on the chart.